The Girl with a Gun

 - Dates: ca. 1988

-- Signature: Signed bottom verso "Lynn Hyman Butler 4/25"
+- Signature: Signed bottom verso in pencil: "Lynn Hyman Butler 4/25"

 - Museum Location: This item is not on view